Best Uses: Lakes, ocean bays, mild whitewater (up to class II)

 The inflatable floor in the FastTrack has a seperate air chamber for inflating and can be inflated to a very high air pressure which makes it super solid.

 The floor is actually so rigid that you can stand up in the kayak with no problems and paddle as a stand-up paddle board if you wish… very cool.
-Both my mom and I have tried standing up in it and were pleasantly surprised by how stable it was.
+It is not as easy to paddle that way but it is nice to be able to do it if you choose.

-In whitewater you would not use the skeg but when kayaking in open water such as in lakes or the ocean the FastTrack needs to have the skeg attached in order to get the good tracking.
+In whitewater you would not use the fin but when kayaking in open water such as on lakes or the ocean the FastTrack needs to have the fin attached in order to get the good tracking.

-With the skeg attached this inflatable kayak tracks really well and glides beautifully through the water.
-This kayak is truly best suited for flat water kayaking.
+With the fin attached this inflatable kayak tracks really well and glides beautifully through the water.

-One thing to remember with the skeg… When you deflate your kayak take the skeg off… do not leave it attached as this can cause it to get knocked loose or bent.
+One thing to remember… When you deflate your kayak take the fin off.
+Do not leave it attached as this can cause it to get knocked loose or bent.

 Performance… Wow!